numfocus/gsoc/2017/proposals/bansal-utkarsh.md

     The scope can be "function", "class", "module", "session" or "invocation".
 This way we can cache resources that are being reused in other parts of the code.
     As with the above example, many parts of the code require the `tmpdir` and as of now each class instantiates its own object.
-The scope of this fixture may be changed to `"session"` so that the object is create only once.
+The scope of this fixture may be changed to `"session"` so that the object is created only once.

     Pytest also has some commonly used inbuilt fixtures.
     An interesting one of them is `cache` that returns a cache object that can persist state between testing sessions.